yomichi/SpinMonteCarlo.jl/README.md

 # Author
 [Yuichi Motoyama](https://github.com/yomichi), the University of Tokyo, 2016-

-This package distributed under the MIT license.
+This package is distributed under the MIT license.